 With radiation and chemotherapy set to begin in early December, doctors are hopeful she will survive one year.

-A relative set up a GoFundMe page to help cover the costs of treatment, travel and other related expenses.
+A relative has set up a GoFundMe page to help cover the costs of treatment, travel and other related expenses.
 In the meantime, as the holiday season approaches, they are hoping family, friends and anyone willing to participate can help their strong little girl stay positive with what they have dubbed "Lena's Library."
-The early results are encouraging.

 Anyone who wishes to send Lena a new or gently used children's book can mail it to: